sdadas/polish-nlp-resources/README.md

 ### GloVe

 Global Vectors for Word Representation (GloVe) trained using the reference implementation from Stanford NLP.
 100 dimensions, contains lemmatized words with 3 or more ocurrences in the corpus.
-Sample usage:
+Example of usage:

 ```python
 from gensim.models import KeyedVectors